javonmcgilberry/javons-pokedex/README.md

 **The integration tests are strongest barometer of success**, because while the unit tests cover the components in isolation, the integration tests are a true representation of how well these components are working _together_, and give me a confident pulse on how I am handling information from the true API, vs performing mocks.

--

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With

 - [Next.js](https://nextjs.org/) - The web framework used